 The challenge for beginners is to understand the casting process and remain professional throughout.
 This gets easier as you become a seasoned open casting regular and learn to anticipate what a casting director is scouting for.
 Reputation is everything in show business so build good working relationships, respect call time, take auditioning seriously and consider extra work as a strong stepping stone.

 Meet other industry professionals through events you can find online like UK Actors Tweet Up and subscribe to their newsletter.
-This will help you have a better understanding the ways of the entertainment industry, hear about open calls and where movie extras are needed.
+This will help you have a better understanding of the ways of the entertainment industry, hear about open calls and where movie extras are needed.

 Knowing where to look is already a big part of finding what you are looking for in this case casting calls.

 If standing in a bar beverage in hand talking to strangers is not your forte have you thought about joining an amateur drama society?
 An acting group will give you the opportunity to rehearse scenes, practice special skills and receive encouraging feedback.
 Who knows you may hear about an upcoming audition, a photo shoot or a tv show looking for new faces through the drama group grapevine.
+Just look for "amateur theatre" or "drama classes near me" to find a good group.

 You can also join a social media community or group to stay up to speed with the latest, the Actor UK Facebook group has many postings every day.
 Healthy self-promotion is also encouraged to catch the attention of a casting agent looking to fill a movie extra spot.